-Oratory and literary pursuits
+Oratory and Literary pursuits

-Oratory and Literary pursuits at Wesley offer students a wide variety of experiences from debating to chess and book club.
-Students are encouraged to develop team work and leadership skills as they navigate complex issues, construct arguments and analyse texts.
-Further details are available via the 'Oratory and Literary Pursuits' tab in the 'Beyond the Classroom and Cocurricular' menu of Schoolbox.
+Oratory and Literary pursuits offer students a wide variety of experiences from debating to chess and Mock Trials.
+Students are encouraged to develop team work and leadership skills as they navigate complex issues, construct argument and analyse texts.
+Further details are available via the 'Oratory and Literary Pursuits' tab in the 'Beyond the Classroom and Co-curricular' menu of Schoolbox.

-Outdoor learning
+Outdoor Learning

-Outdoor Learning and Education at Wesley College aims to build students individual resilience and life skills for a sustainable future in the great outdoors.
+Outdoor Learning at Wesley College aims to build students individual resilience and life skills for a sustainable future in the great outdoors.
 Students are primed for learning experiences that are developmentally and physically appropriate, challenging and enriching both their personal growth and the growth of others around them.
-Outdoor Learning and Education camps are not a vacation, rather rich multi-faceted learning experiences that place heightened expectations on collaborative work, positive relationships, problem-solving, understanding of the environment and survival, self-actualisation and leadership.
+Outdoor Learning and Education camps are not a vacation, rather rich multifaceted learning experiences that place heightened expectations on collaborative work, positive relationships, problem-solving, understanding of the environment and survival, selfactualisation and leadership.

-Camps from Years 5-10 are constructed using a scope and sequence of skills and dispositions that require different levels of 'front loading' from staff, personal exploration and collaboration.
-All camps are connected experiences overtime and represent a collective Outdoor Learning and Education experience whereby students are prompted to reflect and connect one learning experience to another.
-In reflecting, students are required to name and articulate significant milestones of personal achievement and growth, and individual pathway shaped by their unique experiences in the outdoors.
+Camps from Years 5-9 are constructed using a scope and sequence of skills and dispositions that require different levels of 'front loading' from staff, personal exploration and collaboration, which includes a compulsory Year 9 Camp.
+All camps are connected experiences over time and represent a collective outdoor learning experience whereby students are prompted to reflect and connect one learning experience to another.